-A quick summary of the 3 AM-TEAM Weftec talks - talk 1: EBPR design and operation
+A quick summary of our Weftec 2019 presentation on EBPR design and operation

 This year's Weftec I had limited time to attend lots of sessions unfortunately.
 As a compensation however, I could meet lots of incredible people.
 In this article series, we give you a small summary of what we've presented at Weftec from the AM-TEAM side.
 What follows was presented on Tuesday morning.

 Talk 1: Better operation, design and modelling of EBPR by understanding mixing dynamics using advanced CFD with integrated BioP kinetics and simultaneous sludge settling

 Authors: Usman Rehman*, Wim Audenaert*, Ingmar Nopens*, Leon Downing°, James Barnard°, Patrick Dunlap° (*AM-TEAM; °Black & Veatch)

 This case, with very short title, was established by a good collaboration between AM-TEAM and Black & Veatch.
 Enhanced Biological Phosphorous Removal (EBPR),a hot topic in the US, is one of the most debated processes: how should we design and operate these processes, and how can we standardise it?
 Standardisation is only possible if one knows what really happens.
 And this is what we wanted to shed light on.
 We wanted to look at the process from an angle no one else had tried.
 And it's probably a valuable one...
 We will use the tool established at multiple full-scale plants in the near future.